githubEdit

 Deploy a model endpoint (Azure ML)

-Create an AKS cluster with GPU node pool (Terraform)
+Create an AKS cluster GPU node pool (Terraform)

 Performance and throughput formulas